 Praia do Amor (Love Beach)

 In addition to the unique shape of the cove, the soft sand, protective cliffs, palm trees and turquoise water make it even better from ground level.
 We think Praia do Amor is the prettiest beach of the five.
-Although the waves can be strong it’s a gorgeous spot to spend the day.
-The staircase access means it’s a bit more quiet than some of the other beaches which is nice but it still has a few food and beverage stalls renting chairs and umbrellas.
+Although the waves can be strong, it’s a gorgeous spot to spend the day.
+The staircase access means it’s a bit quieter than some of the other beaches, which is nice, but it still has a few food and beverage stalls renting chairs and umbrellas.

-Each of the five coves are separated from each other by rocky points making them seem more secluded and special.
-During low tide you can walk between all of the beaches but when the tide comes in the rocks would be submerged and it would be difficult to navigate around them.
+Each of the five coves is separated from the other by rocky points, making them seem more secluded and special.
+During low tide, you can walk between all of the beaches, but when the tide comes in, the rocks would be submerged, and it would be difficult to navigate around them.
 Most hotels have the local tides timetable.

 Praia do Centro (Centre Beach)

 For those not interested in walking too far under the hot Brazilian sun, Centro Beach is located at the bottom of the hill below town.
-It’s the busiest of all of the beaches in Pipa.
-The waves are gentle which makes it a popular spot for families.
-As well there are several beach bars and restaurants with busy patios and umbrellas set up on the edge of the water.
+It’s the busiest of all the beaches in Pipa.
+The waves are gentle, which makes it a popular spot for families.
+As well, there are several beach bars and restaurants with busy patios and umbrellas set up on the edge of the water.

 Praia do Porto (Harbour Beach)